Non-qualified annuities: What they are & how they work

 Do non-qualified annuities have contribution limits?

-If you’re already maximizing contributions to any qualified annuities you may have and want to invest additional after-tax dollars toward retirement, adding a non-qualified annuity contract to your investment portfolio can help.
+If you’re already maximizing contributions to qualified annuities and want to invest additional after-tax dollars toward retirement, adding a non-qualified annuity contract to your investment portfolio can help.

 How are contributions taxed in a non-qualified annuity?